maplibre/maplibre-native/platform/linux/README.md

 ## Docker

-Alternatively to the above requirements, you can use a docker container to build MapLibre Native:
+You can use a Docker container to build MapLibre Native.
+A `Dockerfile` that installes the required dependencies when the image is built is provided in this directory.

 Build image with:
 ```bash